 A concrete pool shell is typically reinforced for strength by creating a grid of 3/8” rebar over which the concrete is poured.
 This grid creates an equipotential plane around the body of water.
 The 2023 National Electrical Code requires a similar grid of rebar, structural steel grid, or copper grid to be installed in the pool deck.
 These planes protect the swimmer in the pool and on the deck from stray and contact voltage that may be present in the ground.
 A shock, however small, is the presence of voltage differences.
 As the voltage differences get larger, so does the danger.
 The amount of voltage that can be present on a pool deck or in a pool or spa could cause serious harm and even fatalities.
 The voltage can come from a number of sources.
 Most often it would be older, damaged or poorly installed electrical.

 CMI has bonding grid kits for pool decks with everything you need to install and connect.
 We also have every clamp, lug, and connector a pool builder needs to properly bond a swimming pool system.
 Not sure what you need?
 Just call us and we can help!

 Is there a Code Requirement for Equipotential Bonding of Pools?

-The 2005 version of the Code required proper equipotential bonding of both the pool shell and deck, but since 2008, the requirement for proper equipotential bonding of the deck was removed.
-Some say it was to reduce costs and increase profit, and the industry associations have lobbied to keep proper safety requirements out of the Code.
+The 2005 version of the Code required proper equipotential bonding of both the pool shell and deck, however between 2008 – 2023 the requirement for proper equipotential bonding of the deck was removed.
+There were too many instances of problems, so the Code was changed back to protect both the pool and the deck.

 Why Use Our Grounding and Bonding Products?